 Here are some of the Best Books for the Old House Owner that I personally recommend.

 This site is like an on-line version of an 1890 Sears Rebuke Catalogue featuring tons of reproduction items.

-The Preservation Advocate News is published by the National Trust's Department of Public Policy and distributed to its advocacy network.
+The National Trust for Historic Preservation has a page for advocacy of preservation.
 Here you can send form letters in support of historic preservation legislation.
-To sign up for e-mail delivery, visit the National Trust for Historic Preservation home page and click on Visit Legislative Action Center on line and follow links to "Action E-List" or call (202)588-6254.
+To sign up for e-mail delivery, visit the National Trust for Historic Preservation Advocacy Center.

 The Old House Journal